How to Build Trust Online as a Small Business

 Additionally, he didn’t pay attention to the technical details involving an online store design.
-This is normal since website design is not Mike’s field of expertise even though he has been very good with technology.
+This is normal since website design is not Mike’s field of expertise even though he has been good at technology.
 What he didn’t notice is that online store design involves too many details and technical settings such as responsiveness, user experience (UX) improvements, filters and categories, and third-party integrations.
 He just displayed his products in a nice looking way, and thought job was done.
 However, his customers couldn’t navigate the online store properly because of such technical failures.

 Mike should hire an experienced professional to design a fully functional online store for his business with all the proper settings, UX enhancements and advanced SEO.
 This is imperative to get his online store generate sales and revenue.

 Mike used a free policy generator to create his website policies which were not sufficient for an e-commerce website.
 He also used a vague language in his refund and exchange policies displayed on the website.

 Mike didn’t pay much attention to such details because he knew that he would always accommodate reasonable customer claims and put the customer satisfaction first.
 How could the customer know this if all terms are clearly indicated in his policies?

 The key to building trust online is to help customers feel safe about their purchase.
 Although he is dedicated to ensuring customer satisfaction, showing this to customers clearly is essential.